 A proper skincare, everywhere routine starts with proper preparation and clean skin.
 First, it’s extremely important to note that you should not clean your vagina.
 Your vagina is literally inside of your body, and it is a self-cleaning machine that does not require skincare products.
 What you can and should be cleaning is your vulva.
 The vulva is the outer part of the female genitals, like your labia (aka “lips”), clitoris, and clitoral hood.
 You can clean your vulva the same way you clean the rest of your body - just with a bit more caution and care.
 Here are some easy steps to follow next time you are cleaning down there, as well as a recommendation for what to use as a vaginal wash.

-Click here to learn more about how to clean your vagina and vulva.
+Learn more about how to clean your vagina and vulva in our dedicated guide.